 Ward Events allow local residents to engage with councillors in their ward about issues that affect them.
-We'll hold three or four events in each of the 12 council wards every year with topics proposed by the people who live there.
+We hold events in any of the 12 council wards with topics proposed by the people who live there.

 Ward Events will address issues in a ward where:

 - community engagement is needed to inform and influence changes in a project or service area

 - community volunteers can work with our council to improve the local area

 It wouldn't be appropriate to arrange a Ward Event to consider an issue which is already being addressed, or will be addressed, by the council or a partner organisation as part of an existing engagement or development programme.